TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/javascript/index.md

 {% endraw %}

-Insertion Sort in Javascript was written by:
+[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Eliver L
 - EliverLara

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2019 20:58:46.
 The solution was first committed on Oct 10 2019 17:29:27.
 As a result, documentation below may be outdated.